UNVEILING CEREMONY POSTPONED

 Honour a refugee or new arrival

 The museum is partnering with a not-for-profit organisation to honour refugees and other new arrivals to Australia with an inscription on the wall.

 Enter your planned inscription to see if it fits - the limit is 43 characters.

-Find a name and read the stories of people who struggled against poverty and of people who struck it rich - from the involuntary migrant convicts of the First Fleet, unaccompanied migrant children, post-war refugees and migrants of more recent times who’ve chosen modern Australia as a place to settle.
-You can also use the Welcome Wall kiosk in the museum's foyer to search and read people's stories.
+Find a name and read the stories of people who struggled against poverty or those who struck it rich - from the involuntary convict migrants of the First Fleet, unaccompanied migrant children, post-war refugees to more recent migrants who’ve chosen modern Australia as a place to call home.